During the elastic analysis, you get the error:

 - Select all foundation slabs supported by soil layers.

-- Click on and choose ‘Value’ for the Y-displacement.
-Enter a value (for example: 5000kN/m³) .
+and choose ‘Value’ for the Y-displacement.
+Enter a value (for example: 5000kN/m³). - Repeat for all foundation beams (for example: 150 000kN/m²).

 Fix

-- If the model doesn’t calculate: leave the springs and continue the list below.
+- If the model doesn’t calculate: continue with the list below leaving the supports defined as springs.

-- set the Stress Tolerance to 0%
+- Set the stress tolerance to 0% (

 F. User defined functions - Stiffness diagrams - ConnectionsTest: remove